simerplaha/SwayDB/README.md

 Currently undergoing unit, integration, stress & performance testing.

-Backward compatibility will be supported for versions `1.+` onwards.
+Backward compatibility will be supported from version `1` onwards.